NabilHKhoury/bwa/README.md

 ## Installation Instructions

-**TBC**
+Do:

+`pip install bwalign`

+If you do not have root access, you can include the user flag like so:

+`pip install bwalign --user`

-## Basic Usage
+## Usage

-Basic usage is:
+Usage is as follows:

 `bwalign <reference genome path> <fastq file>`

+Both the reference genome and single fastq file are required parameters.

-This will align reads to your reference genome using the default scoring parameters for affine alignment, which are: **TBD**
+This will align reads to your reference genome using the default scoring parameters for affine alignment, which are: match reward (2), mismatch penalty (-1), gap opening penalty (-2), gap extension penalty (-1).

+If you wish to run

-To run on an example dataset in this repo, do:
+On a test dataset from this project, do:

-`bwalign foo.gz bar.fq`

-## Complete Usage

-Only the reference genome and single fastq file are required parameters.
-Otherwise, users can input the scoring parameters for the affine alignment portion of the tool.

-* `-m MATCHREWARD`, `--match MATCHREWARD`: this defines the addition to total score upon finding a match in the alignment.
-* `-i OPENPEN`, `--open OPENPEN`: defines the penalty to total score upon opening a gap in the alignment.
-* `-e EXTPEN`, `--extension EXTPEN`: defines penalty to total score for extending a gap in the alignment.
-* `-x MMPEN`, `--mismatch MMPEN`: defines penalty to total score for a mismatch in the alignment.
-* `-o FILE`, `--output FILE`: writes the output to a file.
-By default, output writes to stdout.
+`git clone git@github.com:NabilHKhoury/bwalign.git`

+into your desired directory of choice, then `cd bwalign/data`

+And run `bwalign` on the reference genome `random_reference.fasta` and `random_reads.fastq`.

-## File Format
+## Output/File Format

-The output file will be a SAM file.
+The output file will be a SAM file with the name `output.sam` (will be changed in future releases).
+It will be outputted in the directory you ran `bwalign` from.

 ## Contributors